Pause, hike, cut: Central banks diverge over regional challenges

 Others see US rates going even higher.

-"We expect 25bp rate hikes in July and September, though a delay in the second hike to November is also possible," Bank of America economists wrote in a note to clients.
+"We expect 25bp rate hikes in July and September, though a delay in the second hike to November is also possible," Bank of America economists wrote in a note.

 In Europe, analysts say the ECB's updated economic forecasts point to at least two additional hikes.